TheVoriz/band_name_generator/README.md

-# band_name_generator
+Welcome to our interactive program!

+To get started, we'd love to learn a bit about you.

 #1.
-Create a greeting for your program.
+What city did you grow up in?
 #2.
-Ask the user for the city that they grew up in.

-#3.
-Ask the user for the name of a pet.
+What's the name of your beloved pet?

-#4.
-Combine the name of their city and pet and show them their band name.

-#5.
-Make sure the input cursor shows on a new line:
+With your responses, we'll create a unique band name just for you!
+Please make sure to input your answers on separate lines.